w3c/wai-tutorials/source/menus/flyout.html.erb.md

 1. It is just a toggle for the sub menu.
 2. It links to a page itself and needs to toggle the sub menu.

-Usually the submenu should not open when the focus enters the top-level menu item.
-This would mean a keyboard user needs to step through all the submenu links to get to the next top-level item.
+Usually the submenu should not open when the focus enters the top-level menu item as a keyboard would need to step through all the submenu items to get to the next top-level item.

 #### Toggle submenu using the top-level menu item
 {:.ap}

 When JavaScript is available, the top-level menu item won’t link to the page in its `href` attribute but instead showing the sub menu.
-(If JavaScript is not available, the link will work as usual.)
+(If JavaScript is not available, the link will work as usual so the page the menu is linking to should provide a way to get to the submenu items.)

 If the focus leaves the submenu (for example by using the tab key on the last submenu item), the submenu is closed.